mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 bigger ship... perhaps only to have those self-same NPCs compete with or betray the Travellers on another job.
-Events like these establish a level of camaraderie and sometimes enmity that enhances the communal feel of the Travellers’ chosen trade route or stellar main.
+Events like these establish a level of camaraderie and sometimes enmity that enhances the communal feel of the Travellers' chosen trade route or stellar main.
 They add colour and depth to the dots, lines and UWP codes on the starmap.
 ```